 Purring isn’t just for cats.
 Several other species are also thought to produce the same soothing sound.

 Cats may be the best-known purrers — after all, they’re frequently underfoot.
 They are believed to purr to express pleasure and to soothe themselves when they are stressed or in pain.

-Purring is a form of communication, not a reflex, as my dear departed cat Howard demonstrated: when he wanted the attention of someone far away from him, he purred louder.
-He also turned the volume up when, at dawn each morning, he stuck his nose in my sleeping husband’s ear and purred his insistence that it was time for breakfast.
+Purring is a form of communication — not a reflex, as my dear departed cat Howard demonstrated.
+When he wanted the attention of someone far away, Howard purred louder.
+He also turned the up volume at dawn each morning, when he stuck his nose in my sleeping husband’s ear and purred his insistence that it was breakfast time.

-5. Guinea Pigs
+5. Guinea pigs